Grounding Tips for Sailors

 Other methods include crew members swinging on a halyard or the main boom to heel the boat over.
 Or, with smaller boats, simply going over the side and physically shoving the boat can work.
 But be careful, you may not know what you are stepping onto.
 The boat may get away from you or even hit you.

-Thinking ahead is always your best option.
+Thinking ahead is always your best option to help avoid running aground.
 Common sense is important especially if you are still learning sound sailing skills.
 Acting out these scenarios in your head before a grounding ever happens is your best defense.

 Happy Sailing from Steve Colgate